What are ATAR Cut-Offs and Why You Shouldn't Panic About Them

 Why do courses have an ATAR cut-off?

-ATAR cut-offs or minimum ATARs, are set by universities to manage the number of students admitted into a course.
-They act as a filter to ensure the university doesn't overfill places.
+ATAR cut-offs, or minimum ATARs, are set by universities to manage the number of students admitted into a course.
+They act as a filter to ensure the university does not accept more students that they have the capacity for.

 A high cut-off ATAR does not mean that a course is 'better', only that the course is popular.
 As places are capped in most courses, universities have to raise the cut-off to ensure that they don't accept more students than they can accommodate.